0verd0se/Digispark-ChromeKeylogger/README.md

 # Digispark-ChromeKeylogger

-Digispark installs a keylogger from chrome using Chrome web extensions.
+Digispark installs a keylogger on chrome using Chrome web extensions.

 Tested on Digispark 16.5hz